Data linkage algebra, data linkage dynamics, and priority rewriting: Services and Use Operators

-Intuitively, $\use{p}{f}{H}$ is the thread that results from processing all actions performed by thread $p$ that are of the form $f.m$ by service $H$.
-When an action of the form $f.m$ performed by thread $p$ is processed by service $H$, that action is turned into the internal action $\Tau$ and postconditional composition is removed in favour of action prefixing on the basis of the reply value produced.
+Intuitively, the thread denoted by a closed term of the form $\use{p}{f}{S}$ is the thread that results from processing all basic actions performed by thread denoted by $p$ that are of the form $f.m$ by service $S$.
+When a basic action of the form $f.m$ performed by a thread is processed by a service, the service changes in accordance with the method concerned and affects the thread as follows: the basic action is turned into the internal action $\Tau$ and the two ways to proceed reduce to one on the basis of the reply value produced by the service.

 The axioms for the use operators are given in Table~\ref{axioms-use}.